dev0cloo/dev0cloo/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Ghana.

-- :telescope: I’m working as a Web Developer and a Smart Contract Engineer contributing to both the centralised and decentralised web.
+- :speech_balloon: I’m working as a Web Developer and a Smart Contract Engineer contributing to both the centralised and decentralised web:earth_africa:

-- :seedling: Exploring Artificial Intelligence and Machine learning :robot:
+- :telescope: Exploring Artificial Intelligence and Machine learning :robot:

 - :zap: In my free time, you will find me on CodeWars:crossed_swords: